 Facial Paralysis | Bell’s Palsy | Los Angeles, CA

-What is Paralysis?
+What is Facial Paralysis?
 (Bell’s Palsy)

-Paralysis may occur from birth, following trauma, or from radiation, tumor, or a virus.
+Facial paralysis may occur from birth, following trauma, or from radiation, tumor, or a virus.
 The facial nerve (Cranial Nerve VII) powers the small muscles of the face that cause the eyelids to blink and mouth to smile.

 Facial Paralysis is a condition where the facial nerve is partially or completely injured.
 Sometimes, facial paralysis is also referred to as Bell’s Palsy.
 Weakness can involve one (unilateral) or both (bilateral) sides of the face.